Ifefr-codes/shallow-geothermal-energy/README.md

 - Visual outputs and example datasets

 We are presenting this project today in its current state to share progress and invite collaboration.

+Ifeanyi and Clément demonstrate that Shallow Geothermal Energy is highly efficient and operates on a 24/7 basis, unlike solar and wind energies, with respect to the resources and proven projects reviewed around the world.